kimchi-project/kimchi/docs/API.md

             * null: Graphics is disabled or type not supported
         * listen: The network which the vnc/spice server listens on.
     * cpu_info *(optional)*: CPU-specific information.
+        * maxvcpus *(optional)*: The maximum number of vCPUs that can be assigned to the VM.
+If topology is specified, maxvcpus must be a product of sockets, cores and threads.
+        * vcpus *(optional)*: The number of vCPUs assigned to the VM.
+Default is 1, unless a CPU topology is specified.
+In that case, vcpus must be a multiple of a product of cores and threads, and will default to maxvcpus value.
-        * topology: Specify sockets, threads, and cores to run the virtual CPU threads on.
-            All three are required in order to specify cpu topology.
+        * topology *(optional)*: Specify sockets, threads, and cores to run the virtual CPU threads on.
+All three are required.
-            * sockets - The number of sockets to use.
+            * sockets - The maximum number of sockets to use.
             * cores   - The number of cores per socket.
             * threads - The number of threads per core.
-            If specifying both cpus and CPU topology, make sure cpus is equal to the product of sockets, cores, and threads.

 ### Sub-Collection: Virtual Machine Network Interfaces